DJ Yella

-Antoine Carraby (born December 11, 1961), better known by his stage name DJ Yella, is an American DJ, record producer, and film director from Compton, California.
+Antoine Carraby (born December 11, 1961), better known by his stage name DJ Yella, is an American DJ, record producer, and former pornographic film producer and director from Compton, California.

 DJ Yella began his career as a member of the World Class Wreckin' Cru along with Dr. Dre.
 He later joined the pioneering gangsta rap group N.W.A (originally composed of Dr. Dre, Ice Cube, Arabian Prince and Eazy-E) and became the least vocal but longest-lasting member of the group.
 His first and only studio album One Mo Nigga ta Go was released in 1996 through Street Life Records and was dedicated to Eazy-E. After the release of the album he left the music industry to direct pornographic films until 2011, when he started working on a new album called West Coastin.
-However, as of 2025, the album remains unreleased.
+However, as of 2026, the album remains unreleased.

 Early life

 Antoine Carraby was born in Compton, California, on December 11, 1961, and raised in Los Angeles.

 The second youngest of nine children, Carraby grew up poor and considered himself something of a loner.
 His parents divorced when he was four years old, and he lived primarily with his mother.

 He was passionate about music from a young age.
 He grew up listening to funk music and learned to play the drums.
 As a teenager, he performed at various clubs of Los Angeles by the name of Yella which was inspired by Tom Tom Club's Mr. Yellow.
 After watching Run-D.M.C. perform in California for the first time, him and Dre both were amazed to see them on-stage with nothing more than a DJ scratching.
 They attempted to make a few records themselves in the nightclub Eve After Dark, owned by Alonzo Williams.